ebzzry/ebzzry.github.io/git-github.md

     $ git remote add upstream git@github.com:shoryuken/foobar.git

-When you want to make changes to the code, create a separate branch, where `new-feature` is a descriptive name of the changes that you want to make.
+When you want to make changes to the code, create a separate branch.
+Use a branch name that is descriptive of the changes that you want to make.
 This name can be changed later.
+In this example, we'll create a branch named `baz`:

-    $ git checkout -b new-feature
+    $ git checkout -b new-options

 You may now make changes to the files in this branch.
 When you've committed your changes, push the changes to your fork:

-    $ git push origin new-feature
+    $ git push origin new-options

 If you want the source repository to merge your changes, create a _Pull Request_ by going to the source repository's page, then click on _Pull Requests_.